 OUTPUTS

-All interviews will be recorded on Zoom and released on YouTube.
+All 20+ interviews are released on YouTube.

-PUBLIC REPORT
+PUBLIC REPORT - DECEMBER 2025